dmbarbour/wikilon/docs/StateModels.md

 Remaining Questions:

 * how to model cryptographic capabilities?
+* should the AVM support substructural types?
 * how to model communication between machines?

-For crypto-caps, it won't be a significant problem to simply inject e.g. `[{:hmac$key}]` or `[{:aes$key}]` capabilities into our AVM's initial state, or perhaps a secure-random source that can fork new keys.
+For crypto-caps, it shouldn't be a significant problem to simply inject e.g. `[{:hmac$key}]` or `[{:aes$key}]` capabilities into our AVM's initial state, or perhaps a secure-random source that may fork new keys.
 And maybe a few secure random models if we want them.
 Injecting cryptographic caps that are purely functional by nature shouldn't be a problem, we only need to be clear regarding which protocols a given AVM platform supports.
 Usefully, including crypto caps internally supports a clean separation of concerns of internal vs. external identity, i.e. where internal identity is modeled by sealers and unsealers, and external by the network relationships.

+Regarding substructural types within AVM state: I plan to allow them.
+Developers must provide their own typeful control regarding which fragments of state must be copyable, droppable, and so on.
+If they want fast parallel queries, they can model this directly in terms of copying state then applying a query function in parallel with returning the original state.
+Because AVMs are substructural, this gives them a stronger notion of identity - i.e. they generally not be copied, destroyed, forked (though debuggers could easily violate these conditions).

 A communication model requires detailed attention.
-The idea of modeling inputs as 'inboxes' within state is infeasible, so this will be separate from state.
-I'll address networking in a [separate document](NetworkModel.md).
+Since I cannot have 'standard' structure for state, state can no longer be used to directly communicate effects (no inboxes, for example).
+A lot of old ideas - capabilities, effects, revocation, etc. might need to be shifted into the [network layer](NetworkModel.md).

 Note: A lot of older content has been deleted, but should be available via github (2015-03-16).